seandstewart/bardly/bardly/plays/comedies/a-midsummer-night-s-dream/11-player.md

 Give me that boy, and I will go with thee.

 **TITANIA**
 Not for thy fairy kingdom.
-Fairies, away!
+Fairy, away!
 We shall chide downright, if I longer stay.

-*Exit TITANIA with her train*
+*Exit TITANIA with the Fairy*

 **OBERON**
 Well, go thy way: thou shalt not from this grove